vaylvn/vaylbot-documentation/guide/default-commands.md

 - `stream-offline`

 ### Event Types With Arguments
-These event types allow customization through specific arguments:
+While these events can also be run in the same way, they allow customization through specific arguments:

 - **`sub`**:
   - **Available Arguments**: `user` (`u`), `tier` (`t`), `months` (`m`), `message` (`msg`)